Campus Improvement Plan

 Evaluation Data Sources: Discipline Data Dashboard, Review effectiveness of Behavior Intervention Plans

-Strategy 1: PBIS Committee will train staff members and support with lesson ideas to teach/review PRIDE Expectations to students.
+Strategy 1: PBIS Committee will review/train staff members and support with lesson ideas to teach/review PRIDE Expectations to students.

 Build positive relationships